NationalCollegeOfEngineering/076BCT041/README.md

 ![Form Validation](Assignment4/image/screenshot.png)

 #### Assignment6
-Form validation with Php and MySQL database
+Form validation with Php and MySQL database <br>
 Note: Change the table_name to your own table in MySQL database
 ```
 <!-- home.php -->